First Time Skiing or Snowboarding: What to Expect

 Expect Tired Legs (Very Tired)

-Both skiing and snowboarding work muscles you don’t normally use, especially:
+Skiing and snowboarding use muscles you don’t normally activate, especially:

 - Thighs